HaolingZHANG/DNASpiderWeb/docs/source/structure.rst

     │    ├── test_transcoding.py                // Unit test for the default transcoding correctness
     ├── README.md                               // Description document of library

-The installation process using 'pip' only includes folder 'dsw' and its internal files.
+The installation process using 'pip' only includes folder 'dsw' and 'tests'.